Everything You Need to Know About Water Softeners

 What is hard water?

-Hard water is water with high mineral content, and the desire to soften it comes from the water's adverse effects on household appliances.
+Hard water is water with high mineral content, and the desire to soften it comes from the water's adverse effects on one’s overall home.
 It can cause unwanted buildup on plumbing fixtures, kitchen appliances, and pipes.
-There are also speculations that high mineral water is associated with some health problems, but this is not a proven statistic.
+There are also speculations that water high in minerals is associated with some health problems, but this is not a proven statistic.

 How do I know if I have hard water?